spiretf/autoexec/README.md

 ## Usage

-The plugin automatically executes the config while loading a map
+The plugin automatically executes the config while loading a map.

+If a team readies up without the expected number of players for the active config, a warning will be shown.

 ### Configuration